jushih/Neo4j_production_line/README.md

 CREATE (:Station {stationId: row.stationId, line:row.line, station: row.station, feature: row.feature});
 ```

 I add a constraint to ensure station nodes are unique.
-This also indexes the station and allows for faster querying.
+This also indexes the station and allows for faster querying, which will be important for scaling.
 ```
 CREATE CONSTRAINT ON (s:Station) ASSERT s.stationId IS UNIQUE;
 ```

-Once the nodes are created, run a Cypher query to look at the nodes in the database.
+Once the nodes are created, I run a Cypher query to look at the nodes in the database.
 Cypher is the query language of Neo4j.
 This simple query pulls up 10 stations.
 ```
 MATCH(n)
 RETURN n